fludim/docs/features.md

 <div id="fallen-apple" class="info-hidden">
 <h3>Fallen Apple</h3><hr>
-<p>When eaten in the Nether while under the effects of levitation, it teleports you down into the Underridge.</p>
+<p>When eaten in the Nether under the effects of levitation, the player is teleported down into the Underridge.</p>
 <h4>Added</h4><p>v0.1</p>
 <h4>How to obtain</h4><p>Dropped from decaying oak leaves in the Nether.</p>
 </div>